New coronavirus not yet a global health concern, World Health Organization says

 "Part of what is driving the levels of concern that we're seeing globally is the lack of information," Lauren Sauer, director of operations for the Johns Hopkins Office of Critical Event Preparedness and Response, said.

-She added it's important for health care workers to have a good understanding of which patients need hospitalization and quarantine, and which do not.
+Sauer added it's important for health care workers to have a good understanding of which patients need hospitalization and quarantine, and who do not.

 "If we start hospitalizing everyone who potentially has a travel history to Wuhan, we can quickly overwhelm hospital systems globally," Sauer said.